waltercostamb/SSS-test/README.md

   export RNASNPPATH=/path-to/RNAsnp-1.2
 - make sure that all binaries of required software are in the path (with /path-to/ and /RNAsnp/ /ViennaRNA/ etc replaced appropriately; relplot.pl is provided in a subfolder of the share folder of ViennaRNA)
   export PATH=$PATH:/path-to/RNAsnp/bin:/path-to/ViennaRNA/bin:/path-to/ViennaRNA/share/ViennaRNA/bin:/path-to/muscle/bin

+__***Bypassing installment requirements***__

+If you do not wish to pre-install the required softwares and just use the SSS-test and local pipelines directly, you can use the nix-bundle available at: http://www.bioinf.uni-leipzig.de/Software/SSS-test/

+Just download the SSS-test inside the nix-bundle directory and use the software directly.

 __***Help pages***__